NinaZumel/dark_tales_sleuth/content/pages/frontpage.md

 This is a blog for my forays into "literary sleuthing," where I try to track down author attributions and original publication sources for unattributed (usually public domain) works.

+I've also been doing "literary excavation" projects, where I collect what I consider interesting, but little known, bodies of writing.
+Mostly supernatural themed.

 Sometimes I investigate quotes, and other literary mysteries, too.
 </div>